timbosTours/Frontend-Mentor-ip-address/README.md

 ## Overview

-Boy!
-What a doozy!
+What a great challenge!
 When I first stepped up to do my first intermediate project from Frontend Mentor I didn't quite know what I was getting myself into, nor did I know how much I would learn by taking on this challenge.
 I learnt React and built my first app with an express server.
 Thank you for the great challenges Frontend Mentor

 ### The challenge